seresharp/Salt.Modding/README.md

 1. Clone this
 2. Go to your game installation and copy the game exe and dlls there to a folder called "Vanilla" in the base directory of this repo (This will work for either a Windows or OSX game install, untested with Linux)
-3. Build MonoMod and place the files exe and dlls in a folder called "MonoMod" in the base directory of this repo
+3. Build MonoMod and place the exe and dlls in a folder called "MonoMod" in the base directory of this repo
 4. If you are building for Mac, change the second instance of `salt.ModdingApi.mm.dll` in the post-build events to `Salt.ModdingApi.mm.dll` (Capital S)
 5. Open the solution in Visual Studio 2017 (May work in other versions, only tested on 2017)
 6. Set the build configuration to Debug.